mpat8121/portfolio/content/blog/extend-the-azure-functions-execution-timeout-value.md

 }
 ```

-T﻿his project has Application Insights logging enabled and is running on Azure Functions version ~4 with the (at the time of writing this) latest version of the Azure CLI used to initialise the Functions app project.
+This project has Application Insights logging enabled and is running on Azure Functions version ~4 with the (at the time of writing this) latest version of the Azure CLI used to initialise the Functions app project.

-A﻿s you can see, the "functionTimeout" property accepts a string in the format of "hh:mm:ss" so that, if desired, it is possible to set a very precise value for the maximum time your functions can execute for.
+As you can see, the "functionTimeout" property accepts a string in the format of "hh:mm:ss" so that, if desired, it is possible to set a very precise value for the maximum time your functions can execute for.

-I﻿t is worth noting that this is an app-wide setting and it is not possible to limit the execution time of individual functions.
+It is worth noting that this is an app-wide setting and it is not possible to limit the execution time of individual functions.
 By setting this value, all functions within your app can execute up to the configured amount of time.